Six of the Biggest Entrepreneurship Champions of 2018 #BestofSMESA2018

 — clivebutkow (@clivebutkow) December 4, 2018

-Whether you like to talk about money, or not, Nicolette Mashile is someone who can help you address all issues around it.
+Whether you like to talk about money, or not, Nicolette Mashile is someone who can help you address all issues around the topic.
 She is the founder of Financial Fitness Bunnies, a financial education initiative, and Bunch of Winnaz, a media buying and brand activations agency.

 Besides being a presenter of Daily Thetha, a youth talk show on SABC1, she hosts a business show on UJFM.
-Mashile is also a financial vlogger who shares informative videos on with topics like the different money personalities and the importance of having additional income streams.
+Mashile is also a financial vlogger who shares informative videos on topics like money personalities and the importance of having additional income streams.

 You’ll also find Mashile engaging with her followers on a daily basis on money issues and their behaviour around it.